blackberry/VSPlugin/README.md

 #BlackBerry Native Plug-in for Microsoft Visual Studio
 The BlackBerry Native Plug-in for Microsoft Visual Studio integrates with your Microsoft Visual Studio development environment.
-You can use the BlackBerry Native Plug-in for Microsoft Visual Studio to develop C and C++ applications that target the BlackBerry 10 OS and the BlackBerry PlayBook OS.
+You can use the BlackBerry Native Plug-in for Microsoft Visual Studio to develop C and C++ applications that target the BlackBerry 10 OS.

 ##License
 All assets in this repository, unless otherwise stated through sub-directory LICENSE or NOTICE files, are subject to the Apache Software License v.2.0.